Go-ixeSam/code-challenge/prolem5_A_Crude_Server/README.md

 # 🚀 **How to Start the Project (IMPORTANT)**

+### ⚠️ Before You Start: Create the `.env` File

+The project requires a valid `.env` file **before starting Docker**, otherwise the backend container will not be able to establish a database connection.

+You can simply copy the existing `.env.example` file content to new `.env` file contente you just create.
+Or you can rename `env.example` to `.env`.

 This project runs **entirely via Docker**.
 You **do NOT** manually start the NestJS server — Docker handles that automatically.